 Kati Rain and Ajabu arrived at the Zoo’s River’s Edge in 2007.
 Kati Rain is from Sedgwick County Zoo, and Ajabu from San Diego Zoo Safari Park.
-Both are six years old.
+At the time of Moyo's birth, both parents were 13 years old.